 Parents can find the best angle for installation using the angle adjustment lever under the seat bottom (above left) and the level indicator on the seat bottom side (above right).

 Ease of Install - Belt

 The Emblem earned an average score for ease of installation using the vehicle belt.
-The Emblem earned a 7 for 10 this type of installation.
+The Emblem received a 7 for 10 for this type of installation.

-Nine competitors earned higher scores but it is still straightforward and uncomplicated.
+Nine competitors earned higher scores, but this installation is still straightforward and uncomplicated.